 On November 7, 1944 FG-1A Corsair 14015 pilot Robert V. Barnett participated in a mission over Rabaul and suffered a hydraulic line break but was able to base but was forced to bail out and was rescued and returned to duty.

 On November 12, 1944 FG-1A Corsair 14026 pilot 2nd Lt.
 Archie Clifford Peruparticipated in a mission over Rabaul and crashed near Four Ways (Four Corners).
 He remains listed as Missing In Action (MIA).

 On December 5, 1944 FG-1A Corsair 14417 pilot 1st Lt.
 Moszek "Mike" Zanger participated in a mission over Rabaul and suffered an aerial collision.
 He was reported as Missing In Action (MIA).
-In fact, he bailed out and was captured by the Japanese and detained as a Prisoner Of War (POW) until he died during July 1945.
+In fact, he bailed out and was captured by the Japanese and detained as a Prisoner Of War (POW) at Tobera Airfield until he died in July 1945.

 The Forty Nineteens - VMF-222 Roster